telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 		</Application>
 	{{endregion}}

-	Note that the `Telerik.Windows.Data.dll` doesn't have UI (controls) so it doesn't have a ResourceDictionary with styles and templates.
+	Note that the `Telerik.Windows.Data.dll` doesn't have any UI (controls) so it doesn't have a ResourceDictionary with styles and templates.

 > Merging the .xaml files in App.xaml will apply the theme to all controls in the application.
 To apply the theme only for a specific view you can merge the dictionaries in its Resources.
 For example, in the `<UserControl.Resources></UserControl.Resources>`.
 To apply the theme only for a specific control you can merge the dictionaries in the Resources of the control's parent container.

 <!-- -->

-> Keep in mind that, when creating custom controls or styles based on Telerik controls you will need to use their base styles.
+>important Keep in mind that, when creating custom controls or styles based on Telerik controls you will need to use their base styles.
 Read more about this in the [Styling the Controls]({%slug implicit-styles-styling-the-controls%}) article.

 ### How to get the .xaml files required for merging